OpenNews/srccon-2023/homepage.md

 ### About our program

 You can browse [this year's list of sessions](/program) or check out [the official conference schedule](/schedule).
+And we have a collaborative document devoted to things people are planning to bring and share, plus ideas for local activities to do together.
+Jump in here:

+* **[SRCCON 2023 Information Share!](https://etherpad.opennews.org/p/SRCCON2023)**

 We also love to share related events that people plan around SRCCON:

 * **[Perspectives: How Communities Handle Crises and Dream of Better Futures](https://www.eventbrite.com/e/perspectives-how-communities-handle-crises-and-dream-of-better-futures-tickets-720049737147?aff=oddtdtcreator)**: _Monday, Oct.
 16, 7:30pm._ Perspectives is an ongoing project to help journalists find inspiration and strategies from other voices.
 This discussion will include Jeanelle Austin, Executive Director of the George Floyd Global Memorial, and Jessica Eckerstorfer, co-director of the Southeast Asian Diaspora Project.

-And we have a collaborative document devoted to things people are planning to bring and share, and ideas for local activities to do together.
-Jump in here:

-* **[SRCCON 2023 Information Share!](https://etherpad.opennews.org/p/SRCCON2023)**

 If you're planning a meetup or related event while you're in Minneapolis for SRCCON, [let us know](mailto:team@opennews.org) so we can share it with everyone!